 - a statement of the main aims of the agreement and how the parties will achieve those aims;

-- details of what proportion of the price of the goods or services will be given to the charity; and
+- details of what proportion of the price of the goods or services will be given to the charity or how much money the commercial participator will donate in connection with selling or supplying the collected goods; and

 - how much the commercial participator will receive as payment or for expenses.